wp-plugins/custom-share-buttons-with-floating-sidebar/readme.txt

 Tested up to: 3.9.1
 Stable tag: 1.0

-Add "Custom Floating Share buttons" on your site.
+Add Social Share Buttons (Facebook,Twitter,Linkedin,Google+,Pinterest,Mail) Using Floating Sidebar On Your Site.

 == Description ==

-"custom-share-buttons-with-floating-sidebar" is the very simple plugin for add to floating social share buttons on all of your site.Even you can change the share buttons images if you wish!.
+"custom-share-buttons-with-floating-sidebar" is the very simple plugin for add to floating social share buttons on your site.Even you can change the share buttons images if you wish!.

+It's very simple plugin for share your site with your firends on Facebook,Twitter,Linkedin,Pinterest,Google+.
-It's very simple plugin.
-Not added any external JS files in this plugign so it's does not effect on your site speed.
+There are not added any external JS files in this plugin so it's does not effect on your site speed as well.

 Live [demo](http://www.mrwebsolution.in/)